MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/how-to-setup-extended-user-control.md

 ms.author: v-pejano
 ---

-# Extended User Control in the Czech Version
+# How to Setup Extended User Control in the Czech Version

 This feature in User Setup in combination with new User Setup Lines table allows setting and providing the following control: